santiagocano6/Employee-code-test/README.md

 The BE was created using .Net 8 and SQL Server.
 The UI was created using React.

-For time reasons I didn't include security or caching.
+For time reasons I didn't include security, caching, and unit tests.

 ## Run the UI